 Airports with direct flights to the USA: Nairobi (NBO)

-Lapped to the east by the Indian Ocean, Kenya’s wooded savannahs, equatorial mountain tops, great lake, and wildlife preserves captivate you as you get off the beaten track.
+Lapped to the east by the Indian Ocean, Kenya’s wooded savannas, equatorial mountain tops, great lake, and wildlife preserves captivate you as you get off the beaten track.
 Immerse yourself in mass wildlife sightings in one of 50 national parks.
 Allow Africa’s second highest mountain Mt.
 Kenya (17,058 feet) to transfix you with its jagged facade that contrasts sharply with the rolling greens of surrounding lowlands.
 Prepare to enter a striking land of immense wildlife and the Masai people.

 The Masai Mara Natural Reserve is a standout attraction famed for its diverse wildlife and shifting landscapes.
 An ecosystem of abundant migration, the Great Migration is central to the reserve’s popularity, as zebras, wildebeest and more migrate to and from Tanzania.
 The Big Five, as well as crocodiles, hippos and cheetahs—to name a few—can also be found in this wilderness wonderland.

 Crowned by Mount Kilimanjaro (19,340 feet), Amboseli National Park is the ideal African location to view free-roaming herds.
 Known as the home of the African elephant, the park guarantees jumbo size sightings.
 Several types of safaris are possible (there are five wildlife habitats) here.
 Regardless where you choose to go, 600 bird species, cheetahs, giraffes, leopards and wild dogs ensure rare sightings and unique landscapes.